The Future Workforce and Fractional Employment

 Robert Curtis is an executive with 12 startups under his belt.
 He has had numerous successful exits during his 30 plus years as a senior executive.
 Robert is on the GigX, Inc. Advisory Council and had his hand in developing the company’s business plan and financial projections.
-GigX is quickly becoming the number one global directory for independent consultants and is based out of Irvine, CA.
+GigX is quickly becoming the number one global Network for independent consultants and is based out of Irvine, CA.

 Ready to form your winning team and hire a veteran fractional leader?
-Search the GigX Directory (it’s free!).
+Search the GigX Network (it’s free!).
 Find fractional CxOs (Chief <fill in the blank> Officers) who want to leverage their professional experiences and skills to help your company get more wins.